The In-Between Season

-In a culture that celebrates productivity and constant motion, this can feel countercultural.
+In a culture that celebrates productivity and constant motion, it can feel strange to stand still.
 We’re trained to finish strong, check the boxes, push through.
-But nature has other wisdom to offer.
-Winter invites rest, reflection, and the sacred pause before renewal.
+But nature offers another rhythm — one that leads us toward reflection and rest.

 The Hero’s Journey, Reimagined

 We each experience this cycle in our own way.
-Sometimes “the call” comes through burnout or restlessness; other times it shows up as a knowing that we’ve drifted from our center.
-The return asks us to stop running long enough to listen—to reclaim our energy, our rhythm, our sense of purpose.
+Sometimes “the call” comes through burnout or restlessness; other times it shows up as a quiet knowing that we’ve drifted from our center.
+The return asks us to stop running long enough to listen — to reclaim our energy, our rhythm, our sense of purpose.

 Coming Home to Yourself